inxm-ai/enterprise-mcp-bridge/README.md

 - Agents can emit special tags in their output:
   - `<reroute>REASON</reroute>`: If the current agent has a matching `reroute.on`, execution jumps to that target agent.
 Otherwise the reason is stored on the agent context.
   - `<user_feedback_needed>...optional text...</user_feedback_needed>`: The workflow pauses, persists state, and streams a “User feedback needed” event.
 When the user calls the same `workflow_execution_id` again with a new message, the engine resumes from that point.
+- Agents can emit `<return name="key.path">value</return>` to store lightweight values directly on their agent context (supports dotted paths like `meta.author`).
+- Reroute entries support `"with": ["field1", ...]` to copy those agent fields into the shared workflow context when the reroute triggers (useful for shared values like `plan_id` that downstream agents can reference without knowing which agent produced them).
 - To override a reroute inside a prompt, use `<no_reroute>` (stored but not forced; user can still choose to proceed by omitting reroute tags).
 - If the routing agent judges that the user request doesn’t match `root_intent`, it returns only `<reroute>reason</reroute>` and stops.
 For `when` conditions, the routing agent evaluates the condition against the current `context` (LLM-driven) and skips the agent if it returns `<run>false</run>`.
 When a reroute reason isn’t mapped, the routing agent can suggest the next agent via `<next_agent>name</next_agent>`.
 Users can force continuing without reroute by including `<no_reroute>` in their request.